ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 4. Each ECE class has prerequesites
 - Why is this important?
 If you're looking to graduate early or study abroad, you will need to look into which courses require other classes to rearrange your schedule
 5. Consider how important studying abroad is
-- If it’s a top priority of yours, talk to Bill Leonard right away to see how this is possible
+- If it’s a top priority of yours, talk to Bill Leonard(a super helpful and nice Professor) right away to see how this is possible
 6. Consider taking a minor
 - This is only feasible if you come into school with credits from high school courses